 Print One Day Loan Books

 There are very few print copies of prescribed textbooks in the collection at WHSL.
-Most of the print overnight collection consists of anatomy atlases and basic physiology textbooks, with some South African material that is not yet electronically available.
+Most of the print collection that you may use consists of anatomy atlases and basic physiology textbooks, with some South African material that is not yet electronically available.
 The "open" shelves in WHSL's book collection, allows you to borrow the items for periods of either one or three days, depending on demand.
 The rest of WHSL's print book collection may be borrowed for periods of two weeks.
 Please check the date stamp at the back of the print books to ensure that you do not accrue fines.
 University policy dictates that your exam results will be withheld if your have fines outstanding or material returned very late which incurs a SIMS block, so it is always best to avoid accumulating fines altogether.

 Print and e-Journals

 Journals are made up of articles written by different authors.
 They usually contain more up to date information than textbooks, but can also be highly specialised, whereas textbooks contain more general information.
 Most of WHSL's journals are now only available electronically.
 However, please remember to look for older journals on the print-bound journal shelves.
 You can access WHSL's e-books via the WHSL e-Resources in Health Care LibGuide.
 Simply click on the e-journal finder tab, then on the e-Wits A-Z journal searching link.

 Databases are the electronic versions of indexes and abstracting publications, which provide a starting point for finding journal articles by subject.
 All WHSL's databases are available via the WHSL e-Resources in Health Care LibGuide.
 Simply click on the Databases A-Z tab and select the database you require from the alphabetical drop-down menu.
 The databases most frequently searched in clinical medicine are ClinicalKey and PubMed.
 You will have extensive tutorials on how to retrieve clinical information from Clinicalkey and PubMed databases over the next two years.